vasuskimo/WordleSolver/README.md

 # WordleSolver
-This program attempts to solve Wordle
+This program attempts to solve Wordle using Snorkel AI to label automatically rather than manual labels.